 The International Migration Institute (IMI) aims to promote new thinking of migration as an intrinsic part of global change and development.
 This is achieved through promoting research, generating new data, and publishing IMI’s working paper series.
 IMI is based the University of Amsterdam and regroups a network of research fellows from around the world.
 IMI activities are driven by the desire to advance the boundaries of migration research, advancing migration theory and promote evidence–based debates on migration and encourage greater engagement beyond the academy:

-1. To develop a long-term looking perspective on migration and human mobility as an intrinsic part of global change instead of a ‘problem to be solved’.
+- Developing a long-term perspective on migration and human mobility as an intrinsic part of global change.

-4. To create new public narratives on migration that challenge polarized political debates between ‘pro-’ and ‘anti-’ migration voices.
+- Creating new narratives on migration that challenge polarized debates between ‘pro-’ and ‘anti-’ migration voices.

 This 56-page report captures the story of the institute's founding in 2006, tracing its development into a leading global authority on international migration.

 Contributions from former IMI staff, and from research collaborators from the Global North and South, celebrate the achievements IMI made over its decade of existing, and look towards ongoing and new areas of research.